rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 Please follow our [Adding a Source and Destination](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) guide to add a source in RudderStack.
 {% endhint %}

-* Select the destination as **Pinterest Tag** to your source.
-Give your destination a name and then click on **Next**.
+* After configring your source, select the destination as **Pinterest Tag**.
+Give this destination a name and then click on **Next**.
-* On the **Connection Settings** page, fill all the fields with the relevant information and click **Next**.
+* On the **Connection Settings** page, enter the relevant settings in the fields - including the Pinterest Tag ID - and then click on **Next**.

 ![Pinterest Tag Connection Settings in RudderStack](../.gitbook/assets/pinterest_tag.png)

-* In the **Connection Settings**, please enter your **Tag Id** as shown above.

 ## Track

-The `track` call allows you to capture any action that the user might perform, along with the properties that are associated with that action.
+The `track` call allows you to capture any action that the user might perform, along with any properties that are associated with that action.
 Each action is considered to be an event.

 A sample `track` call looks like the following: